 Our other great-grandparents, Rombertus Siemonsma and Teetske Haijes Ververda Siemonsma, left the Netherlands in 1882, coming to America with their family of 10 children.
 One of them, Marijke, was 18 at the time.
 Again, a decision led by God, who in 1887, brought these two Dutch families together in the Dakota Territory with the marriage of Peter John and Marijke.

-I believe that Reneir and Joanna (she lived only a few months after arriving in the U.S. in 1869), and Peter John and Marijke (Mary) Siemonsma Minten would be proud if they could see their many descendents still gathering together to celebrate Christmas.
+I believe that our great-grand parents, Renier and Joanna Minten (she lived only a few months after arriving in the U.S. in 1869), and Rombertus and Teetske Haijes Ververda Siemonsma, and their children, our grandparents, Peter John and Marijke (Mary) Minten would be proud if they could see their many descendents still gathering together to celebrate Christmas.
 Some of the little ones who were there tonight are their great-great-great-great grandchildren.
 Who knows, perhaps on this most special night of the year when we celebrate the birth of Jesus, God may allow those who dwell with Him to have glimpses of their families here on Earth.
 I'd like to think so.
 I'd also like to think that if that’s so, our ancestors are proud of what their many descendants have become and what they have accomplished.
 We have a lot of family members who have done good things as they have sought out the will of God in their lives.
 They have married men and women who have added the traditions of their families with those of ours.
-The family’s children of today have a rich and wonderful heritage behind them.
+The family’s children of today have rich and wonderful heritages upon which to build their lives.

 As children, we did eventually learn the truth about Santa Claus.
 Different members of the family had played the part, including Aunt Annie Minten (Bone) and Cousin Mary Boerjan (Bone), who were really good Santas.
 (Those two women, aunt and niece, married brothers) In more recent years, Tim Boerjan (grandson of Tillie Minten Boerjan) has been Santa with a great sense of humor!
 He was our Santa last night!